bgjx/meq-data-app/README.md

 ## Features

-- Interactive visualizations of microearthquake events tailored for internal project needs.
+- Interactive visualizations of microearthquake events.
 - Integration with a PostgreSQL/PostGIS database for effective geographical data handling.
-- Components for data applications such as *Relocated* and *Initial* hypocenter catalogs.
-- Automated data processing through Django management commands.
+- Automated data querying and processing using Django ORM, Pandas and NumPy.
-- AJAX-based front-end interactions for real-time data updates and analysis.
+- Vanilla JavaScript (fetch API) front-end interactions for real-time data updates and analysis.
 - User-friendly interface for managing and navigating through data analysis tasks.

 ---

 ## Getting Started

-These instructions will help you set up and run the application locally.
+If you'd like to test this app using **Docker** on your local machine, the following instructions will help you set it up and run it locally.

+Please note that, due to data confidentiality policies, the database contents are not included—so the app will appear blank.

+If you're interested in the database structure, feel free to contact me via email at [edelo.arham@gmail.com](mailto:edelo.arham@gmail.com).

 ### Prerequisites